BlackSentryDevXo/EasySoundManager/README.md

 # EasySoundManager
-An easy souund manager to use in any Unity project This script was created by BlackSentryDev for learning purposes.
+An easy sound manager to use in any Unity project
+This script was created by BlackSentryDev for learning purposes.
 Do not sell this script!!

 Anyways thanks for checking this out.
 To use this sound manager in your project, simply create a new gameobject and attach this script.